getgoui/go-ui/docs/content/docs/patterns/global-styles/grid.md

 The reason for naming them based on device types is that we often find teams communicate easier with these names than with arbitrary numbers or T-shirt sizes.

-You can add more breakpoints by overriding the `$breakpoints` sass variable.
-[See how to override sass variables](../../guides/theming/sass#overriding-sass-variables).

 ## Media query modifiers